ModusCreateOrg/extjs-reactjs-examples/04-static-and-config-members/README.md

 ## Example Projects

  - [a-static-members](./a-static-members): static class methods can be defined for use in a React app
- - [b-configs](./b-configs): recreate the set / get methods for a component property in React similar to what the Ext JS class system does for options defined in a `config` block in an Ext JS defined class
+ - [b-configs](./b-configs): recreate the set / get methods for a component property in React similar to what the Ext JS class system does for options defined in a `config` block in an Ex JS defined class

 ### Related Blog Article